Horse behavior: Hierarchical structure

 Horses have evolved to live in herds.
 As with many animals that live in large groups, establishment of a stable hierarchical system or "pecking order" is important to reduce aggression and increase group cohesion.
 This is often, but not always, a linear system.
 In non-linear hierarchies horse A may be dominant over horse B, who is dominant over horse C, yet horse C may be dominant over horse A. Dominance can depend on a variety of factors, including an individual's need for a particular resource at a given time.
 It can therefore be variable throughout the lifetime of the herd or individual animal.
 Some horses may be dominant over all resources and others may be submissive for all resources.
-It is important to note, that this is not part of natural horse behavior.
+This is not part of natural horse behavior.
 It is forced by humans forcing horses to live together in limited space with limited resources.
 So called "dominant horses" are often horses with dysfunctional social abilities - caused by human intervention in their early lives (weaning, stable isolation, etc.).

 Once a dominance hierarchy is established, horses more often than not will travel in rank order.

 Most young horses in the wild are allowed to stay with the herd until they reach sexual maturity, usually in their first or second year.
 Studies of wild herds have shown that the herd stallion will usually drive out both colts and fillies; this may be an instinct that prevents inbreeding.
 The fillies usually join another band soon afterward, and the colts driven out from several herds usually join in small "bachelor" groups until those who are able to establish dominance over an older stallion in another herd.